 The Empire State Building had opened in May, and become the tallest building in the world.
-There were no antibiotics, and organ transplants and a cure for polio was still a long way off.
+There were no antibiotics, and organ transplants and a cure for polio were still a long way off: If you got any kind of infection, you could easily die.
+There had been rockets, but, as yet, no space vehicles.
 Less than half of all American homes had telephones.
 Computers?
 They were just an idea.
 Cacluators?
 Don't make me laugh: They were still adding machines, basically desktop cash registers.
 There were no credit cards or automatic teller machines.

 A hurricane killed about 1,500 people in British Honduras (now the Central American nation of Belize).
 Strikes were called by about 1,000 sailors in Britain's Royal Navy due to Depression-inspired decreased pay, and became known as the Invergordon Mutiny.
 It was resolved peacefully.
 Clyde Edward Pangborn and Hugh Herndon, Jr. completed the 1st nonstop flight across the Pacific Ocean, from Misawa, Japan to East Wenatchee, Washington, in 41½ hours.